 There will be three exams: two midterms and a final.
-The first exam will be available from Monday, September 26th - Sunday, October 2nd.
-The second exam will be available from Monday, November 7th - Sunday November 13th.
-The final exam will be available from Wednesday December 7th - Friday December 16th.
+The first midterm exam will be available from Monday, September 29th - Sunday, October 5th.
+The second midterm will be available from Monday, November 10th - Sunday November 16th.
+The final exam will be available from Wednesday December 10th - Friday December 19th.
 Each exam is worth 100 points.
-Exams 1 & 2 will consist of a mix of multiple choice and short essay questions.
+The two midterm exams will consist of a mix of multiple choice and short essay questions.
 On these, you are expected to work alone, and they are timed.
 The final is not cumulative and will be all short essay questions.
 You may discuss these questions with other students, however you must all submit your own answers.
 This is not timed.

-All exams must be taken during the week they are assigned.
+\All exams must be taken during the week they are assigned.
 You will want to plan your time accordingly so you are able to complete the exam by the due date.
 Exams may not be taken before the week they are assigned either.
 Late exams may be given in cases of documented medical or other emergency.
 Otherwise, failure to take an exam at the scheduled time will result in a 0 for the exam.

-You are expected to work alone, without the use of any materials (including the internet) on both Exam 1 and Exam 2.
+\\ You are expected to work alone, without the use of any materials (including the internet) on both Exam 1 and Exam 2.
 Any instances of cheating or plagiarism will result in a zero for the entire exam (both the multiple choice and essay question portions).

-PARTICIPATION (approx. 150 points)
+PARTICIPATION (approx. 300 points)